sadcitizen/doremi/src/logic/or/readme.md

-# or(...conditions)
+# or(...conditions): Boolean

-Returns false if all conditions are false, true otherwise.
+Checks if at least one of conditions is true.

 ## Usage